The Mark of Zorro chapter 19 Captain Ramón apologizes

 thought that such a course would prove disastrous for a man who did not practice with the blade and knew little of fighting, but he refrained from saying so.
 A gentleman never intruded his own thoughts at such a time.
 Even if a caballero went to his death, it was all right so long as he believed he was doing the proper thing, and died as a caballero should.

-So went from the house and walked slowly up the hill toward the presidio building.
+So Don Diego went from the house and walked slowly up the hill toward the presidio building.
 Captain Ramón observed his approach, and wondered at it, and snarled at the thought of coming to combat with such a man.

 “I am proud to know you have visited me here,” he said, bowing low before the scion of the Vegas.

-bowed in answer, and took the chair Captain Ramón indicated.
+Don Diego bowed in answer, and took the chair Captain Ramón indicated.
 The captain marveled that Don Diego had no blade at his side.

-“I was forced to climb your confounded hill to speak to you on a certain matter,” said.
+“I was forced to climb your confounded hill to speak to you on a certain matter,” Don Diego said.
 “I have been informed that you visited my house during my absence, and insulted a young lady who is my guest.”

 “Indeed?” the captain said.